 6.3.1 Take the remaining 6 test specimens (see 4.8).

 6.3.2 Spread the test soil on each specimen in a thin layer and roll it lightly into the form of a cylinder.
-Place each specimen separately in a glass jar of suitable size containing a thin layer of soil at the bottom, and pour soil in the jar to cover the sides and top of the specimen, thus bringing both sides of the specimen in contact with the soil.
+Place each specimen separately in a glass jar of suitable size containing a thin layer of soil at the bottom and pour soil in the jar to cover the sides and top of the specimen, thus bringing both sides of the specimen in contact with the soil.
 The soil inside the jars should cover about three-fourth of their height and the specimens should be about 5 cm to 6 cm below the soil surface.
-Cover the jars with Petri dishes and keep them in the incubator at 30 °C ± 2°C. Incubate the specimens for 21 days.
-After 21 days of incubation, check the moisture of the soil and, if need be, adjust the moisture to 25 percent to 27 percent.
+Cover the jars with petri dishes and keep them in the incubator at 30 °C ± 2°C. Incubate the specimens for 21 days.
+After 21 days of incubation, check the moisture of the soil and if need be, adjust the moisture to 25 percent to 27 percent.
 Remove the specimens, wash them gently to free them from soil, and dry them in air (see Note).
-Condition the specimens to moisture equilibrium in the standard atmosphere and determine the breaking load of each specimen by the method prescribed in IS 1969 (part 1).
+Condition the specimens to moisture equilibrium in the standard atmosphere and determine the breaking load of each specimen by the method prescribed in IS 1969 (Part 1).
 Find the average of all the values.

-NOTE — Exposure of the test specimen after washing to methyl alcohol fumes in a desiccator for 2 to 4 hours before drying gives better results.
+NOTE — Exposure of the test specimen after washing to methyl alcohol fumes in a desiccator for 2 h to 4 h before drying gives better results.

 6.3.3 Take the remaining 6 leached test specimens (see 4.8) and test them in the manner prescribed in 6.3.2.